darosh/px-stream/README.md

 ### DEV Console

-Enables detailed Max console output for development and debugging.
-DO NOT USE IN PRODUCTION.
+Enables detailed Max console output for development and debugging. ⚠ DO NOT USE IN PRODUCTION!

 <img src="./docs/media/devices/DEV_Console.webp" height="231" title="DEV Console" />